|Foster Parent Training Requirements and Sources

 Additional Required Training for each applicant

-(SAY, PAY and PURPLE Cry training hours are counted as continuing education training)
+(SAY, PAY, Minimizing the Risks of Allegations and PURPLE Cry training hours are counted as continuing education

 - So Now You Have Your First Placement - Required for all foster parents during the